burkej1/gemini-query-python/README.md

     info                Prints the fields present in the database
 ```

+### Table

-'table' to generate a table using a given set of filters containing a given set of fields.
+Generates a table using a given set of filters containing a given set of fields.

 ```
 usage: gemini_wrapper table [-h] -i INPUT [-c PRESETS_CONFIG]